telephone: 757 630 5942

 We prefer you contact us at least 4 - 6 weeks before your performance or preferred recording date but if you are in a time crunch, call anyway.
 Maybe we can help.

-If you need to record a demo for an audition or submission deadline, please remember, the process takes about three weeks from the date of the recording until you receive your CDs.
+If you need to record a demo for an audition or submission deadline, please remember, the process takes about three weeks from the date of the recording until you receive your CDs or4 DVDs.
 Please plan accordingly.

-Deposit as described below in advance of the recording session with the balance of the agreed upon fee in advance of taking receipt of your finished CD.
+We prefer to receive a deposit as described below in advance of the recording session with the balance of the agreed upon fee in advance of taking receipt of your finished CD or DVD.

-Before you take receipt of your CD, we will listen to the CD together.
-If we agree that changes are warranted, I will make them and we will listen again until we are both satisfied with the result.
+Before you take receipt of your CD or DVD, we will listen to the CD or watch the DVD together.
+If we agree that changes are warranted, I will make them and we will listen/watch again until we are both satisfied with the result.

-In the rare case where a recording is just plain unacceptable, I will refund your deposit or credit it towards a future session.
-You do not have to accept a finished CD of a lousy recording.
-However, if you think your performance is not acceptable and there is no fault with the recording process, the recording, mixing, editing and mastering charges are still due.
+In the rare case where a recording is just plain unacceptable because of my error and I cannot fix the problem, I will refund your deposit or credit it towards a future session.
+You do not have to accept a finished CD or DVD of a lousy recording.
+However, if your performance is not acceptable but there is no fault with the recording process, the recording, mixing, editing and mastering charges are still due.

-Upon acceptance and receipt of your finished CD, all transactions are final; no refunds can be issued.
+Upon acceptance and receipt of your finished CD or DVD, all transactions are final; no refunds can be issued.